WPIRadiationPhysics/Gafchromautomatic/README.md

 1. Run gafchromautomatic.m in MATLAB
 2. Select an RGB Tiff image with *File->Open TIFF*
 3. Scan the image to find the vertex of lowest grayscale:
-  i.
-Zoom into a sub-area of the image with *Zoom* and *Reset* ii.
-Set image dots-per-inch parameter with *dpi* iii.
-Choose courseness of averaging matrix scanning with *scan NxN* iv.
-Initialize analysis with *Guess vertex*
+    1. Zoom into a sub-area of the image with *Zoom* and *Reset*
+    2. Set image dots-per-inch parameter with *dpi*
+    3 Choose courseness of averaging matrix scanning with *scan NxN*
+    4. Initialize analysis with *Guess vertex*
 4. Override analysis parameters including vertex, location with horizontal and vertical sliders
 5. Select analyzing radius and averaging tolerance with respective sliders
 6. Override critical angle with slider